ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 sure the change in rate is similar between desired and actual.
 Once you get the rates to match and they feel like they are too fast then you can reduce the ATC_ACCEL_MAX parameter and repeat the process above to match the desired and actual rates.

+If while tuning the VFF gain the aircraft starts to oscillate, reduce the ATC_ANG_XXX_P gain for that axis until the oscillations stop.
+However for most helicopteters the suggested values above should not cause this problem.

-With a flybar head where the linkage rate is normally lower it is recommended to start with 0.22 VFF for both pitch and roll and you will likely have to go higher with VFF.
-But for a FBL head VFF shouldn't be more than 0.22 unless you have really really slow servos or slow linkage rate.
+With a flybar head where the linkage rate is normally lower, it is recommended to start with 0.22 VFF for both pitch and roll and you will likely have to go higher with VFF.
+But for a flybarless head, VFF shouldn't be more than 0.22 unless you have really really slow servos or slow linkage rate.
 With all helicopters the VFF gain compensates for differences in servo and linkage speed.

 The final setting for ATC_ACCEL_MAX parameters will depend on the size of the helicopter.
 Large 800-900 class machines will typically be in the 36000-52000 range; smaller 450-500 class machines will typically be in the 90000-110000 range.
+You may want to experiment with the RC_FEEL parameter as well to get the initial aircraft response the way you like it.
+It is recommended to keep the RC_FEEL parameter between 25 and 50.
 Once this process is complete, the aircraft should have the desired feel in snappiness and rate.

 Below is a graph showing an example of Rate Roll Desired vs actual Rate Roll.
 The peak corresponds to a rapid stick input and the amplitude (height) of the peaks should be approximately the same with no more than 100 milliseconds offset.

 .. image:: ../images/TradHeli_tuning_example1_1.png